What is the MIND diet portion?

 • Drink a lot of water during the day if you want to be hydrated.

-• Plan your meals in advance to be sure you are on the MIND diet’s proper route.
+• Plan your meals to be sure you are on the MIND diet’s proper route.

-• It is permitted to have some minor exceptions from the diet, as long as you keep having a overall nutritious diet.
+• It is permitted to have some minor exceptions from the diet, as long as you keep having an overall nutritious diet.

 is mind diet proven